FP-100 Super Pro Pedal

 How does it work?

-The FP-100 Multi-Taper Volume Pedal uses a revolutionary technology developed by Telonics Inc. to accurately sense the angular position of the pedal.
+The FP-100 Multi-Taper Volume Pedal uses a revolutionary technology developed and patented by Telonics Inc. to accurately sense the angular position of the pedal.
 Using this information it then determines the volume setting according to the taper selected.
-The sensor isn't mechanically linked like a pot, doesn't use a light beam or led, nor does it work like an old fashion tilt switch; it truly measures angular position.
+The sensor isn't mechanically linked like a pot, doesn't use a light beam or LED, nor does it work like an old fashioned tilt switch; it truly measures angular position.

 Why is it called "Multi-Taper"?

 The taper of a volume pedal is a measurement of how the volume increases as the pedal is operated.
-Some types of pedals will rapidly increase the volume at the start of the travel, while the later part of the travel has little effect.
+The FP-100 allows the user to select different tapers.
+Some tapers will rapidly increase the volume at the start of the travel, while the later part of the travel has little effect.
 Other types will steadily increase through most of the travel, with a little rapid increase towards the end.
 As a player becomes more experienced, they will tend to select a pedal that gives them the feel they need.
-With the FP-100, a wide selection of tapers are available with added the benefit of no worries about the "perfect" pot pedal going scratchy or moving out of adjustment.
+With the FP-100, a wide selection of tapers are available with the added benefit of no worries about going scratchy or moving out of adjustment.

-The taper of the volume pedal may be adjusted using the "Taper" selector switch on the side of the pedal.
+The taper of the volume pedal may be selected using the "Taper" selector switch on the side of the pedal.
 Positions 1 to 5 are programmed with popular tapers carefully measured at Telonics using individual pedals known to have an exceptionally good taper, providing the features of a range of pedals in one unit.
-Positions 6 to 9 are not programmed and may be loaded with new tapers as they are released using the Toolbox software.
+Positions 6, 7 and 8 are new Telonics Gain Tapers.
+Taper 9 is a special noiseless lead/rhythm switch.
+Functions may be accessed USB using the Telonics Toolbox software.

-The Minimum On adjustment is a small preset pot that can be rotated using the "Trimming Tool" provided with the pedal.
+The Minimum "On" adjustment is a small preset control that can be rotated using the "Trimming Tool" provided with the pedal.
 By adjusting this control the minimum volume with the pedal in the fully off position can be set.
-A great feature of this pedal is the Minimum On adjustment may be separately set for each taper.
-This allows for the programming of two taper positions with the same taper, but have different Minimum On settings.
+A great feature of this pedal is that the Minimum "On" adjustment may be separately set for each taper.
+This allows for the programming of two taper positions with the same taper, but having different Minimum "On" settings.
+The respective Minimum "On" settings are automatically saved with each taper.

 What is Input Impedance?

-Some players intentionally use lower value pots in their pedals that "load" the pickups and this affects the frequency response of the output.
-By adjusting the Input Impedance preset pot, the FP-100 input impedance can be set, creating the loading effect.
-The input impedance can be maximized by setting the preset pot fully clockwise (factory default).
+Users of earlier pot pedals have historically used lower value pots in their pedals which "load" their pickups, which affects the frequency response of the output.
+By adjusting the Input Impedance preset control, the FP-100 input impedance can be set to create the desired loading effect.
+The input impedance can be maximized by setting the preset control fully clockwise (factory default).
 This is a global setting and applies to all tapers.

 Inputs and Outputs